gauthiercler/text-summarization/README.md

 Our motivations for this project were to implement and compare text summarization through different algorithms and state what could be the best ways to achieve text summarization.

 We documented ourself deeply about these subjets and what approachs we could go by.

+## Pipeline

+Our program is defined and is excuted in this order:

+1. Web crawler/scraper
+2.
+3.
+4.
+5.

 ## Approachs